Bonne Bay Marine Station: Current projects

 The Station's facilities and support services are available to researchers who wish to undertake research.

 Education

 Semester by the Sea

-Five undergraduate field courses in Marine Biology are offered at the Bonne Bay Marine Station during the spring/summer semester, with additional courses being offered during the fall/winter semesters.
-Two graduate field courses are available and additionally arrangements are often made for other graduate courses in Bonne Bay.
+Five undergraduate field courses in Marine Biology are offered at the Bonne Bay Marine Station during the spring/summer semester, with additional courses available in the fall/winter semesters.
+Additionally, two graduate field courses are offered, and arrangements are often made for other graduate courses at Bonne Bay.